Use of Bulletin Boards & Posting Public Notices

 6.1.7 Banner Spaces:

-There are banner spaces located in Warren Hall, Taylor Down Under and the Festival as well as outdoor banner space available on the grassy hill of the Commons and the Festival Lawn/Amphitheatre.
-Details concerning sizes and the process for reserving may be obtained at the JMU Event Planning website http://www.jmu.edu/events.
+There are banner spaces located in Madison Union, Taylor Down Under and the Festival as well as outdoor banner space available on the grassy hill of the Commons.
+Details concerning sizes and the process for reserving may be obtained at the JMU Event Management website http://www.jmu.edu/eventmanagement.

 6.1.8 Brochure Racks:

-Brochure racks are available on the second floor of Warren Hall and at the Festival for use by JMU departments and student organizations and non-university businesses and organizations.
+Brochure racks are available on the second floor of Madison Union and at the Festival for use by JMU departments and student organizations and non-university businesses and organizations.
 All brochures must be approved by an information desk supervisor for placement in the racks.

 6.2 Posting by Non-university Organizations:

-In addition to the procedures outlined above, these specific procedures apply to non-university organizations desiring to post flyers, posters, banners or to distribute materials or literature.
+In addition to the procedures outlined above, these specific procedures apply to non-profit [501(c)(3)] non-university organizations desiring to post flyers, posters, banners or to distribute materials or literature.

 The university reserves the right to assign non-university organization flyers/posters or brochures to specific locations.

 At no time shall JMU grant or deny authorization of distribution or posting of information based on its content, unless such distribution or posting is commercially motivated.
-However, the distribution or posting of said material shall be subject to reasonable time, place, and legal restrictions.
+However, the distribution or posting of said material shall be subject to reasonable time and place.
+In addition, materials that violate laws and regulations (including university policies and procedures) will not be approved. “

-Only a limited amount of space is available to non-university organizations.
+For profit non-university organizations may place advertising materials in the brochure racks located in Madison Union and the Festival.
 Space will be allocated on a first-come, first-served basis and priority will be given to activities conducted by students, faculty, or staff (alone or in conjunction with non-university organizations) over those conducted solely by non-university organizations.

 All non-university posters, flyers, or brochures must be approved by JMU Event Management prior to posting.